Sigvanna (Meghan) Topkok, JD '17

 Currently, she serves as the Staff Attorney at a tribal consortium, Kawerak which is located in Nome, Alaska, her hometown.
 She is also on Nome’s City Council.

-Sigvanna began her position with Kawerak, Inc. in Nome about two years ago in 2018.
+Sigvanna began her position with Kawerak, Inc. in Nome in 2018.
 Through this position she provides day to day legal services to the 20 tribes in the Bering Strait region.
 She assists tribes with elections (from being an election judge to helping them follow their election codes), works with tribes on state child welfare cases involving tribal children, helps tribes build up their tribal courts and police forces, and assists with tribal employee personnel issues.

 “My ultimate goal as relates to my career is to empower our tribal governments to function at their fullest capacity and to take over services from the state and federal governments.
 I strongly believe that our tribes know what is best for their tribal citizens, and I love being in a position where I can support tribes in taking the steps to carry out that vision.”